vishvAsa/vedAH_yajuH/vAjasaneyam/mAdhyandinam/shatapatha-brAhmaNam/sarva-prastutiH/11/05/7_svAdhyAya-prashaMsA.md

 <details><summary>Eggeling</summary>

 1. Now, then, the praise of the study (of the scriptures).
 The study and teaching (of the Veda) are a source of pleasure to him, he becomes ready-minded [^egg_323], and independent of others, and day by day he acquires wealth.
 He sleeps peacefully; he is the best physician for himself; and (peculiar) to him are restraint of the senses, delight in the one thing [^egg_324], growth of intelligence, fame, and the (task of) perfecting the people [^egg_325].
-The growing

 [^egg_323]: 99:5 Or, as Sāyaṇa takes it to mean, of intent, undistracted mind,--yuktam avikshiptam ekāgraṁ mano yasya sa yuktamanāḥ.